sloria/TextBlob/docs/install.rst

 Dependencies
 ++++++++++++

-TextBlob depends on PyYAML and NLTK 3.
-These packages will be installed automatically when you run ``pip install textblob`` or ``python setup.py install``.
+TextBlob depends on NLTK 3.
+NLTK will be installed automatically when you run ``pip install textblob`` or ``python setup.py install``.

 Some features, such as the maximum entropy classifier, require `numpy`_, but it is not required for basic usage.

 .. _numpy: http://www.numpy.org/

 .. _NLTK: http://nltk.org/